-Ah, tax season in Florida.
+January marks tax season in Florida.
 It’s the time of year people either love or hate.
-You either find yourself having to pay the IRS or in a few weeks you’ll be able to do whatever you want thanks to your federal tax return, but what happens when there’s a few bumps in the road?
+You either find yourself having to pay the IRS or in a few weeks you’ll feel much more comfortable thanks to your federal tax return, but what happens when there’s a few bumps in the road?

-Previously mentioned, Florida is one of the top 5 states that experience identity theft and fraud, which is why it’s very important to be on high alert in the coming weeks.
-In fact, since an increasing amount of fraud has occurred, from January 29th- February 2nd is Tax Identity Theft Awareness Week.
+Previously mentioned, Florida is one of the top 5 states that experience identity theft and fraud, which is why it’s very important to be on high alert in the coming weeks and even months.

 How do you prevent tax identity theft in Miami?